Catastrophic overfitting can be induced with discriminative non-robust features: Inducing catastrophic overfitting

+Our starting point is the observation that robust solutions are not the default outcome of standard training and are avoided unless explicitly enforced through AT.
+That is, robust solutions are \textit{hard to learn}.
+We also know that robust classification requires leveraging alternative robust features that are not learned in standard training~\citep{ilyas2019adversarial,sanyal2021how}.
+Finally, we know that when CO occurs, the robust accuracy drops while the clean and FGSM accuracy increases~\citep{RS-FGSM,grad_align}.
+With that in mind, we pose the question: \textit{Can CO be a mechanism to avoid learning complex robust features?} If so, the network may be using CO as a way to favor easy non-robust features over complex robust ones.\looseness=-1

+Directly testing this hypothesis is difficult as it requires identifying and characterizing robust and non-robust features in a real dataset.
+This is a challenging task, equivalent to actually solving the problem of adversarial robustness.
+To overcome this, we follow the standard practice in the field and use controlled modifications of the data~\citep{arpit2017closer, ilyas2019adversarial, shah2020pitfalls, nads}.
+By conducting experiments on the manipulated data, we can make claims about CO and its causes.
+Specifically, we find that by injecting a simple discriminative feature on standard vision datasets, we can induce CO at lower values of $\epsilon$ (\ie with smaller perturbations) than those at which it naturally occurs.
+This suggests that the structure of the data plays a significant role in the onset of CO.\looseness=-1

+\paragraph{Our injected dataset} Let $(\x,y) \sim \D$ be an image-label pair sampled from a distribution \(\D\).
+We modify the data by adding a label-dependent feature $\bm v(y)$, scaled by a parameter $\beta>0$, and construct a family of \emph{injected datasets} $\Db$:

+We design $\bm v(y)$ to be linearly separable with $\|\bm v(y)\|_p=1$ for all $y\in\mathcal{Y}$.
+We mainly use \(p=\infty\) in the paper as CO has been observed more often in this setting \citep{RS-FGSM, grad_align}, but we also present some results with \(p=2\) in \Cref{ap:beta-epsilons}.
+The set of all injected features is denoted as $\mathcal{V}=\{\bm v(y)\;|\; y\in\mathcal{Y}\}$.
+The scale parameter $\beta>0$ is fixed for all classes and controls the relative strength of the original and injected features, \ie $\x$ and $\bm v(y)$, respectively (see \cref{fig:beta-epsilon} (left)).\looseness=-1

-\textbf{Properties of intervened dataset} This construction has some interesting properties.
-Specifically, note that $\beta$ controls the relative strength of the original and injected features, \ie $\x$ and $\vy$, respectively.
-Since the injected features are linearly separable and perfectly correlated with the labels, a linear classifier can separate $\Db$ for a large enough $\beta$.
-Moreover, as $\beta$ also controls the classification margin, if $\beta\gg\epsilon$ this classifier is also robust.
-However, if $\x$ has some components in $\operatorname{span}(\mathcal{V})$, the interaction between $\x$ and $\vy$ may decrease the robustness of a linear classifier for some $\beta$.
-We rigorously illustrate such a behaviour for linear classifiers in Appendix~\ref{ap:math}.
-In short, although $\vy$ is easy-to-learn in general, the amount of additional information needed from $\x$ to achieve robustness will strongly depend on $\beta$.\looseness=-1
+Injecting features that are linearly separable and perfectly correlated with the labels induces some interesting properties.
+In short, although $\bm v(y)$ is easy-to-learn, the discriminative power and robustness of a classifier that solely relies on the injected features $\mathcal{V}$ depends on the scale parameter $\beta$.
+Indeed, a linear classifier relying only on $\mathcal{V}$ can separate $\Db$ for a large enough $\beta$.
+However, if $\x$ has some components in $\operatorname{span}(\mathcal{V})$, the interaction between $\x$ and $\bm v(y)$ may decrease the robustness of the classifier for small $\beta$.
+We rigorously illustrate this behavior in \cref{ap:math}. \looseness=-1